Hanxian97/Hanxian97.github.io/_pages/about.md

 **News**

+2024/09: Our ISSTA'24 paper ["Multi-modal Learning for WebAssembly Reverse Engineering"](https://www.conference-publishing.com/download.php?Event=ISSTA24MAIN&Paper=e3b267713920a96c0ce1e6e78a9e9d&Version=final) was selected as one of 11 (out of 143) papers to receive an **ACM SIGSOFT Distinguished Paper Award**!

 2024/08: I will give a talk on "Domain Adaptive LLM Models for Chip Design" at the [Hot Chips 2024 tutorial](https://hotchips.org/advance-program/), see you at Hot Chips!

 2024/08: I was invited as a speaker at IEEE MIPR Innovation Forum [Industry Challenges of Efficient AI](https://sites.google.com/view/mipr2024/innovation-forums/innovation-forums-3).